Pitigrilli: Career

 Cover of the English edition of 18 Carat Virgin by Pitigrilli in 1933.
 It was first published in Italy in 1924.

 As a young adult, Segre started working as a journalist and novelist in Turin, a centre of literary culture.
 His early experiences in Paris inspired his most famous novel, Cocaine (1921), published in Italian under his pseudonym of "Pitigrilli".
 Due to his portrayal of drug use and sex, the Catholic Church listed it as a "forbidden book."
 It has been translated into numerous languages, reprinted in new editions, and become a classic.

 Cocaine established Pitigrilli as a literary figure in Italy.
 It was not translated into English until 1933; it was reissued in the 1970s, and a release by New Vessel Press is scheduled for September 2013.
-The New York Times wrote: “The name of the author Pitigrilli … is so well known in Italy as to be almost a byword for ‘naughtiness’ … The only wonder to us is that some enterprising translator did not render some of his books available in English sooner.”
+The New York Times wrote: “The name of the author Pitigrilli … is so well known in Italy as to be almost a byword for ‘naughtiness’ ...
+The only wonder to us is that some enterprising translator did not render some of his books available in English sooner.”

 Alexander Stille, who documented Segre's later collaboration with the fascist government (see below), wrote:

+Pitigrilli is a highly emblematic forgotten figure, a 'poète maudit' of Italy of the 1920s; his cynical comic satire describes the disillusioned world that followed World War I and proved fertile for the triumph of fascism."

 In 1924 Segre founded the literary magazine Grandi Firme, which attracted a large readership of young literati.
 Rising young writers and illustrators had work featured in the magazine.
 Redesigned by César Civita, the magazine operated until 1938, when the Fascist government of Benito Mussolini banned publications owned by Jews under the anti-Semitic Race Laws.

 Pitigrilli was noted as an aphorist.
 Among his most well-known aphorisms are "Fragments: a providential resource for writers who don't know how to put together an entire book" and "Grammar: a complicated structure that teaches language but impedes speaking".